5 Challenges Parents Face

 Meeting all the deadlines

 At the beginning of this article, I mentioned starting the school selection process when your child enters middle school, preferably in grade 7.
-The deadline you have been aiming for is the application deadline which is typically middle or end of January prior to the September opening of school.
+The deadline you have been aiming for is the application deadline, which is typically the middle or end of January before the September school opening.
 If the school you are interested in has rolling admissions, try to get your application submitted before the Thanksgiving holiday.
 Submitting your application involves a major deadline that you have to meet.

 There are other deadlines to keep on top of.
 Requesting transcripts, asking for teacher and principal recommendations, and registering for the standardized admissions tests are very important.
-Each of these tasks requires followup so factor that into your thinking.
+Each task follows up and lows up, so factor that into your thinking.
 You cannot assume that anything has been done until you have confirmed that it has been done.

 Paying for it

-In many ways how you plan to pay for your child's boarding school education has most likely been part of your discussions and planning from the beginning.
-If you need financial aid, be sure to discuss that with the school well in advance.
-Complete the financial aid application as soon as you have all the documentation and data which that process requires.
+In many ways, how you plan to pay for your child's boarding school education has most likely been part of your discussions and planning from the beginning.
+Discuss financial aid with the school if you need financial assistance.
+Complete the financial aid application as soon as you have all the required documentation and data.
 In any case, do not be late submitting your financial aid request.
 Schools have a pool of money allocated for financial aid.
 Once it is spoken for, it is gone.

 This video from OurKids offers some advice for paying for private school.

-To sum up, none of the five challenges listed above in and of themselves are impossible challenges.
+To sum up, none of the five challenges listed above are impossible challenges in themselves.
 They merely have to be thought about, discussed, and dealt with.
 Plan your work.
-Work your plan.
+Work on your plan.

 Questions?
 Contact us on Facebook. @boardingschoolreview